skewfieldr/dotfiles/README.md

 # Dotfiles by skewfieldr

-This repo is for learning to build neovim dotfiles from scratch.
+This repo is for learning to maintain dotfiles and learn to build neovim from scratch.

 ## Cheat sheet